SAP-docs/contribution-guidelines/docs/content-contribution/style-guidelines.md

 There are custom rules that can be used; these rules are implemented with custom extensions used with the linting tool.
 Currently there is only a single custom rule in use:

-* Headings should be written using title case.
+* Headings should be written using title case (via the [markdownlint-rule-titlecase](https://www.npmjs.com/package/markdownlint-rule-titlecase) package).